mihir-m-gandhi/Algorithms/Largest_Common_Substring/README.md

 ### Problem Definition:
 Write a program to compute longest common subsequence for the given two strings.

+A subsequence is a sequence that appears in the same relative order, but not necessarily contiguous.
+For example, “abc”, “abg”, “bdf”, “aeg”, ‘”acefg”, .. etc are subsequences of “abcdefg”.

 Strategy: Dynamic Programming

 ------------------------------------------